burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Better to not repeat `virtual` in a derived class, but if you want to be explicit, use `override`.

-> B. Stroustrup: "That it’s illogical that virtual is a prefix and override is a suffix.
+> B. Stroustrup: "That it is illogical that virtual is a prefix and override is a suffix.
 This is part of the price we have paid for compatibility and stability over the decades.
 Curiously, override is not a keyword; it is what is called a contextual keyword.
 E.g. it can be used as an identifier."

 ```cpp
 struct Base